Methodist Episcopal Church: Divisions and mergers

 1897: Pentecostal Holiness Church of North Carolina.
 Merged with the Fire Baptized Holiness Church in 1911 and formed what is now known as the International Pentecostal Holiness Church.

 1897: The Pilgrim Holiness Church was organized.

 1939: The Methodist Episcopal Church, the Methodist Episcopal Church, South, and the Methodist Protestant Church merged to form The Methodist Church.

 1946: The Evangelical Church (Albright's Evangelical Association) and Otterbein's heritage in the Church of the United Brethren in Christ merged to form the Evangelical United Brethren Church.

 1968: The Evangelical United Brethren Church and The Methodist Church merged to form The United Methodist Church.
+Select churches who refused formed the Evangelical Church of North America.

+2022: The Global Methodist Church was organized and has absorbed thousands of United Methodist congregations that the UMC approved their requests to schism.